melih-unsal/MapGPT/README.md

 - User-driven customization options
 - Automated table transformation
 - Anti-hallucination and correlation understanding through innovative cell shuffling
+- Fine-tuning on the synthetic data and resulting model is ready on the Live Demo

 ## 💾 Installation